 Top 3 Reasons Why You Need an Emergency Fund

 - A crisis can include unexpected bills, unforeseen car or home repairs, or a medical emergency.
 No matter what form it takes, a crisis will happen to you at some point.
 It will also require a lot of money from you when it happens.
 A crisis doesn’t care whether you have the funds to pay for it or not.

 - If you’re like most American families, you’re already living paycheck to paycheck.
 A crisis might push you over the cliff into financial ruin.

 - Job Loss

-- An emergency fund can bridge your finances from the time you lose your job to the time you find another one.
+- An emergency fund can help you manage your finances from when you lose your job to when you find another one.